-27.6 Any style of uprights or posts may be used, provided they are rigid.

-They shall have supports for the crossbar firmly fixed to them.

-They shall be sufficiently tall as to exceed the actual height to which the crossbar is raised by at least 0.10m.

-The distance between the uprights shall be not less than 4.00m nor more than 4.04m.

-27.7 The uprights or posts shall not be moved during the competition unless the Referee considers that either the take-off or landing area has become unsuitable.
+- 27.6 Any style of uprights or posts may be used, provided they are rigid. - They shall have supports for the crossbar firmly fixed to them.
+They shall be sufficiently tall as to exceed the actual height to which the crossbar is raised by at least 0.10m. - The distance between the uprights shall be not less than 4.00m nor more than 4.04m. - 27.7 The uprights or posts shall not be moved during the competition unless the Referee considers that either the take-off or landing area has become unsuitable.

-In such a case, the change shall be made only after a round of trials has been completed.

-27.8 The crossbar supports shall be flat and rectangular, 40mm wide and 60mm long.
+In such a case, the change shall be made only after a round - In such a case, the change shall be made only after a round of trials has been completed. - 27.8 The crossbar supports shall be flat and rectangular, 40mm wide and 60mm long.
 They shall be firmly fixed to the uprights and immovable during the jump and shall each face the opposite upright.
 The ends of the crossbar shall rest on them in such a manner that, if the crossbar is touched by an athlete, it will easily fall to the ground, either forwards or backwards.
 The surface of the supports shall be smooth.